Emma Bell: Early life and family

 Emma Bell, who was born on December 17, 1986, in Woodstown, New Jersey, grew up in Flemington and the Stanton section of Readington Township and attended Hunterdon Central Regional High School.
 She moved to New York City at the age of 16.
 She attended Talent Unlimited High School Performing Arts High School on the Upper East Side of Manhattan.

 Her mother, Tessa Horan, was a producer for 60 Minutes, and her father, Robert M. "Rob" Bell, owns Green Birdie Productions, a full-service video production company in Lambertville, New Jersey.
 Her father was also a reporter, videographer and writer-producer for WWOR-TV.
-Her brother, Chase Sterling Bell, is a musician.
+Her brother, Chase Bell, is a musician.
 Her paternal grandparents are Ensign Charles Robert Bell and Elise Emma Stone, a Daughter of the American Revolution.
 Both are graduates of Swarthmore College in 1939.
 Her grandfather is also graduated from the Naval Supply School, Harvard University in 1941.
 Her grandparents married in Brooklyn on a Sunday, September 14, 1941.
 Her aunt is Jean Elise Bell.
 Her great-grandparents were Lieutenant Mead Wilmer Stone, who fought in the First World War and was a co-owner of George Malvese and Company of Garden City Park, in Long Island, and Lillie Seamann.